minhnt02/My-Phishing-Case-1/README.md

 😈Mission accomplished!😈
 </p>

-## IV.
-Analysis of Strengths and Weaknesses
+## V. Analysis of Strengths and Weaknesses
 1. Strengths

 ✅This technique is extremely easy to implement, has a high success rate, and works well on both EDR and Kaspersky AV.